HISMalawi/mlab_api/README.md

    - `WorkingDirectory` with your app directory
    - `ExecStart` with your app directory (listed in the file)
    - `User` with your PC username
+   - `Environment` by replacing production with development if you are running the api in development mode

 ```shell
 vim sidekiq.service